Transfer Student Scholarship Opportunities

 Fredonia Transfer Scholar Award

-President's Out Of State Scholar Award (Pennsylvania and Ohio see the Good Neighbor Award)
+President's Out Of State Scholar Award (Pennsylvania & Ohio, residents, see the Good Neighbor Award)

 This scholarship is a renewable $5,000 per year award (equally distributed $2,500 each semester) offered to non New York State residents.

 Selection: The Director of Admissions will choose the award recipients based on their admissions application and a minimum 2.0 GPA.
 There is no separate application required.
 Students will be informed of the award in writing shortly after being admitted.

 The Fredonia Alumni Association awards scholarships yearly to students who are children or grandchildren of Fredonia Alumni.
 Interested persons should contact the Alumni Affairs Office at 716-673-3553 for more information.